wolfeidau/wolfeidau_site/content/post/2021-04-26-GitHub-Actions-supply-chain-attacks.md

 Given we all still want the benefits of services such as GitHub actions while also managing the risks we need to maintain a balance between getting the most out of the service and limiting possible exploits.

-There are a few things we can do though:
+Start by review the GitHub actions your using in your workflows, like you would for open source libraries:

+* How active are these projects?
+Are PRs merged / reviewed in a timely manner?
+* Is the author known for building good quality software and build automation?
+* Are these actions supported by a company or service?
+* Does the project have a security policy?

+To keep your GitHub actions secure I recommend:

 1. Read the [GitHub actions hardening](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions) documentation.
 2. Limit exposure of secrets to only the projects and repositories which need these values by implementing [least privilege for secrets in GitHub Actions](https://github.blog/2021-04-13-implementing-least-privilege-for-secrets-in-github-actions/).
-3. Review the GitHub actions your using in your workflows, like you would for opensource libraries:
-    1. How active are these projects?
-Are PRs merged / reviewed in a timely manner?
-    2. Is the author known for building good quality software and build automation?
-    3. Are these actions supported by a company or service?
-    4. Does the project have a security policy?
 4. Regularly rotate the credentials used in your GitHub actions. this helps mitigate historical backups or logs being leaked by a service.
 5. If an action is supplied and supported by a vendor, ensure emails or advisories are sent to a shared email box, and not attached to a personal email.
 This will enable monitoring by more than one person, and enable you to go on holidays.